Is Celebrating the Mawlid (Birth) of the Prophet Muhammad (pbuh) Correct According to Qur’an and Sunnah?

 • How do Muslims celebrate Mawlid?

-Celebrations can vary, but they often include recitations of poetry, religious songs, educational events, and communal meals.
+Celebrations vary, but they often include recitations of poetry, religious songs, educational events, and communal meals.

 • What should I do if I am unsure about celebrating Mawlid?

-If you are unsure, it is best to seek knowledge, consult with trusted scholars, and consider the intentions and practices involved in the celebration.
+If you are uncertain, it is advisable to seek knowledge, consult with trusted scholars, and reflect on your intentions before participating in any celebration.